Runtime-Learner/rendering-engine/README.md

 # rendering-engine #
 A rendering engine written in C++ using SDL2.0 for graphics

+## Credit for the lodepng.cpp and lodepng.h files goes to Lode Vandevenne

 ## Features roadmap: ##

 ### Supported geometry: ###